stve/tophat/README.md

 Note: TopHat is Rails 3.0+ compatible.

+## Changes in 2.1

+TopHat version < 2.1 aliased the `title` as `t` and conflicted with an existing Rails helper used for i18n translation.
+Version 2.1 removes this alias.
+If you were using `t` as part of TopHat previously, you will need to change your code to use TopHat's `title` helper instead.

 ## Layout Usage

 You'll want to add the relevant TopHat helpers to your layouts: